garunzo/schoolvotes/SPECIFICATION.md

 ## Background

 I am a high school student who wants to improve student participation in decision making at my high school.
 My high school used paper ballots for us to use in order to make decisions.
 As a result of this, we did not conduct many surveys.
+The first production version was released 10/05/2018.

 ## Project location